Smashitter2020/SmashHitLabAssistant/README.md

-# Smash Hit Lab AI Assistant
+# Smash Hit Lab Assistant
-The Smash Hit Lab AI Assistant for everyone.
+The Smash Hit Lab Assistant for everyone.

 ## Overview
-Smash Hit Lab's AI Assistant is used for:
+Smash Hit Lab's Assistant is used for:

 - Functions
 - Tutorials
 - Guide for Modding

+## Credits
+Special thanks to:

+- Smash Hit Lab Dev Team